Thursday afternoon, 17 July 1997

 GM: The lights are dead.
 It’s just her and Daddy, Daddy whose face she still can’t see, floating alone in the darkness.
 She doesn’t smell any blood.
 She doesn’t hear any noises-

 “-or hear any screams.
 It’s all in your head, sweetie.
-It’s all just in your head.”
+All in your head.”

-He hugs her close and casually pulls the gun away.
+He hugs her close and pulls the gun away.

 “Can I have a kiss?
 Pretty please?”

 What?
 Everything was… in her head.
 The things she had seen.
 The fighting.
 The blood.
 She twists, looking past him, but there is nothing to see in the dark hall.
 Just her dad, his arms around her, holding her close.
 Her hands are empty, the weight of the gun gone.
 Her fingers close around his arm instead, clinging.
 How had she gotten so confused?
 Had she been… drinking?

 “Dad?
 I was… can you tuck me in?”

 Her voice is small.
 Adrenaline fades from her body, leaving in its wake the crash.